mullvad/mullvadvpn-app/README.md

     * `"network-manager"`: use `NetworkManager` service through DBus

-## Building and running the Electron GUI app
+## Building and running the desktop Electron GUI app

 1. Go to the `gui` directory
    ```bash